 Loan purpose.
 Funding Circle makes loans available for purposes that will benefit many small businesses.
 You can refinance existing debt, hire more employees, buy inventory or equipment, or move or expand your space.

 Dedicated loan specialist.
 One of the concerns that many people have in borrowing money through a P2P site is the fear of having to navigate the entire process on their own.
-That can be especially difficult you’re looking for a business loan.
+That can be especially difficult if you’re looking for a business loan.
 For that reason, Funding Circle provides each borrower with a dedicated loan specialist who will be appointed to you once you complete your loan application.

-The loan specialist can walk you through the process, be available to answer any questions you have, help you to provide the necessary documentation, and streamline the entire process.
+The loan specialist can walk you through the process, be available to answer any questions you have, help you provide the necessary documentation, and streamline the entire process.

 Minimum borrower requirements.
 In order to qualify for a loan with Funding Circle, your business must demonstrate the following: